patters-match/z88/readme.txt

 /bin
      /roms          This folder contains all known Z88 ROMS, used by OZvm z88.jar        The Z88 emulator / debugger.
-     makeapp.jar    The MakeApp utility used by compilation script to generate Z88 Application Card binaries.
+     makeapp        The MakeApp utility used by compilation scripts to generate Z88 Application Card binaries.
      mpm            The Z80 assembler used to compile all Z80 sources dzasm          Utility to reverse-engineer Z80 binaries into source